 Former world heavyweight champion Deontay Wilder has a problem on his hands about where he takes his stalling career in the future.

-Announcing his decision to fight ‘someone he hasn’t fought before’ in a recent session with the Watson brothers, Wilder has many options.
+Wilder has many options, announcing his decision to fight “someone he hasn’t fought before” in a recent session with the Watson brothers.

-Andy Ruiz Jr. is among the more prominent names, although a warm-up is sure to be on the cards for the American to get back to winning ways.
+Andy Ruiz Jr. is among the more prominent names, although a warm-up will be on the cards for the American to get back to winning ways.

 Anyone at PBC who hasn’t faced the wrath and punching power of the ‘Bronze Bomber’ is now a target.